EmeraldVoid/FileMorph/README.md

 ## ⚠️ AI Assistance Notice

-> 🧠 This project was created with the help of artificial intelligence (AI).
-Some of the code, documentation, and ideas were generated or enhanced using AI tools.
-While every effort has been made to ensure the accuracy and quality of the work, the content might contain areas that could benefit from further human review and refinement.
+> 🧠 **This project was created with the help of artificial intelligence (AI)**.
+Some of the code, documentation, and feature ideas were generated or enhanced using AI tools to streamline the development process.

-Feel free to contribute or suggest improvements, and thank you for understanding!
+While every effort has been made to ensure accuracy, functionality, and clarity, some parts may benefit from further human review or refinement.

+These scripts were created primarily to improve the developer's workflow — so if AI-generated content isn't your thing, that’s totally understandable.
+We still hope you’ll find something useful or interesting in the wider collection of projects over on [Emerald\_Void’s GitHub Repository Page](https://github.com/EmeraldVoid?tab=repositories).

+**Thanks for reading, and for understanding. 💚**

 ---